Residence permit card

 Swedish embassies and consulates-general External link, opens in new window.

 If you don’t need a visa to travel to Sweden, you will be photographed and fingerprinted in Sweden.
 You must visit the Migration Agency as soon as possible after receiving a residence permit and arriving in Sweden.

 If you are in Sweden

-If you wish to extend a permit in Sweden or if you need a new maintenance permit card then you need to visit the Swedish Migration Agency to have your photograph and fingerprints taken.
+If you wish to extend a permit in Sweden or if you need a new residence permit card then you need to visit the Swedish Migration Agency to have your photograph and fingerprints taken if you did not do so when asked to present your passport.
 This also applies to people applying for protection in Sweden who do not have a permit here already.

-You will need to bring your passport with you when you visit the Swedish Migration Agency.
-When your residence permit card is ready, it will be sent to your address in Sweden.
-It is therefore important that you are able to state your address in Sweden when you visit the Swedish Migration Agency to have your photograph and fingerprints taken.
+When you visit the Swedish Migration Agency, you must have your passport with you.
+When the residence permit card is ready, it will be sent to your address in Sweden.
+Therefore it’s important you can provide your address in Sweden when you go to the Swedish Migration Agency to have your fingerprints taken and be photographed.

 If you change your address

 If you want your residence permit card to be sent to your home we need your address.
 If you have moved you can state your new address when you visit the Migration Agency.
 Remember to tell us if you’re living with someone else and have a c/o address.